stelaninja/socialsentiment/README.md

 # My version of Sentdex's Social Sentiment Dash Application
 - Dash is updated and no longer supports Event.
 That is replaced with Input.
 - Also added debounce=True to sentiment word input to stop it from updating with every letter you write.
-You now have to tye and press enter.
+You now have to type and press enter.
 - The Materialize css didn't work as it was.
 So I added Bootstrap according to the documents.
 Not sure how to get it to work, really.
 - Added 'check_db.py' to check if there is certain data in the database.